Getting Older Sucks

 Forget Wrinkle Cream If You Aren’t Eating Well

 What you eat affects how you age – inside and out.
-While you can’t erase every wrinkle, you can absolutely slow down the signs of aging.
+While you can’t erase every wrinkle, you can absolutely influence how you age.
 This is a huge topic on its own, but here’s what I want you to remember: any diet you follow should also support longevity.

 Most meal plans out there focus only on weight loss or muscle gain.
-They rarely consider your hormones, your long-term health, or how your nutrition needs change as you get older.
+They rarely consider healthy aging, muscle preservation, bone health, energy levels, or how your nutritional needs change over time.

 I’ve helped women reduce pain, improve energy and ease mood swings in their 40s through simple changes to their nutrition.
 And yes – carbs can help with energy and mood in midlife.
 So be wary of any diet that tries to cut them out entirely.